eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

       >> % Delete the job after results are no longer needed
       >> j.delete

 #.
-Another example using a MATLAB script and that support GPU.
+Another example using a MATLAB script that supports GPU.

    .. literalinclude:: src/gpu_script.m
       :language: matlab